tttppp/ragl/rules.md

 3.6.6 Failed contact notices will take precedence over delay notices.
 If only one player is actively trying to schedule a match then their opponent will be issued with a strike, rather than the active player having to use a delay.

-3.6.7 Officials will make decisions about any overdue matches and make a judgement as to which players to assign strikes to.
+3.6.7 Officials will make decisions about any overdue matches in the scheduled order and make a judgement as to which players to assign strikes to.

 # 4. Match regulations